 Department website: http://philosophy.jhu.edu/

 The William H. Miller III Department of Philosophy offers programs and courses at the undergraduate and graduate levels.
-The courses cover major periods in the history of Western philosophy and many of the main topics of systematic investigation: epistemology, metaphysics, ethics, aesthetics, philosophy of language, mathematical logic, and philosophy of science.
+The courses cover major periods in the history of philosophy and many of the main topics of systematic investigation: epistemology, metaphysics, ethics, aesthetics, philosophy of language, mathematical logic, and philosophy of science.

 The graduate program is intended primarily for those planning to teach philosophy and make their own contributions to it.
 While the acquisition of a broad background in the history and different systematic fields of philosophy is required, students will have ample opportunity to develop their own special interests.